 Raising funds for a new playground or any other recreational improvement for your community is hard work and can take time.
 With ABC Recreation’s help, you will not have to postpone your new playground due to lack of funding.
 We can assist you in the application process and help answer any questions you may have.
 In addition to the opportunities listed below, we also encourage you to look into any funding that may be available through your municipality (i.e. community foundations) or local recreation organization.

-Take a look at our list of playground grants and funding opportunities within Canada below, and if you have any questions or need help with an application, please don’t hesitate to contact us.
+Take a look at our list of playground grants and funding opportunities within Canada below.
+If you have any questions or need help with an application, please don’t hesitate to contact us!

-One winning Kiwanis club will receive US$25,000 in playground equipment.
-Plus, any club that enters and continues its project plans with LSI will receive a complimentary OmniSpin® Spinner, valued at US$8,500.
+One winning Kiwanis Club will receive US$25,000 in playground equipment.
+Plus, any club that enters and continues its project plans with Landscape Structures will receive a complimentary OmniSpin® Spinner valued at US$8,500.*

 Community Foundations of Canada